TheMiniDriver/TheMiniDriver/_posts/2024-03-17-Form encoding complex objects with Node and Express.md

 ## The Correct Method

-To indicate nested objects and arrays to express, you have to suspend your rational thoughts and use square brackets [] for all levels of nesting.
+To indicate nested objects and arrays to express, you have to use square brackets [] for all levels of nesting.
 This method works with Express's URL-encoded parser when `{extended: true}` is enabled, allowing for parsing of complex data structures.

 ### Example Form Structure